-A comprehensive economic development strategy to transform underperforming downtown waterfront properties into engines of community prosperity
+A comprehensive economic development strategy to transform underperforming downtown waterfront properties into engines of community prosperity.
+Alpha Attribute extends this work: a Maine municipal property platform starting in Island Falls and built to scale statewide.

 Economic development is a priority for many municipalities, however the development and implementation of a successful strategy leaves many communities with less-than-optimal results.